chapel-lang/chapel-blog/content/posts/10myths-part7/index.md

 #### An SPMD Bookkeeping Example

-In [last month's article]({{<relref 10myths-part6>}}), we saw some examples of how benchmark implementations in MPI, CAF, and SHMEM required more code than in Chapel, SAC, and ZPL, and I attributed this to the bookkeeping required by SPMD programming models.
-Yet that article did not take the time to describe or illustrate the causes.
+In [last month's article]({{<relref 10myths-part6>}}), we saw some examples of how benchmark implementations in MPI, CAF, or SHMEM required more code than in Chapel, SAC, or ZPL.
+In that article, I attributed this to the bookkeeping required by SPMD programming models, yet did not take the time and space to describe the causes well.
 One of the nice things about CAF's minimalism and clean design is that it can make this bookkeeping much clearer.

 In this section, we'll look at a simple program that uses a Monte Carlo method to compute an approximation of <small>$\pi$</small> in